MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 ### Restrictions on Postgres sources

-- Materialize does not support changes to schemas for existing publications.
-You will need to drop the existing sources and then recreate them after creating new publications for the updated schemas.
+- **Schema changes:** Materialize does not support changes to schemas for existing publications.
+You need to drop the existing sources and then recreate them after creating new publications for the updated schemas.
-- Sources can only be created from publications that use [data types](/sql/types/) supported by Materialize.
+- **Supported data types:** Sources can only be created from publications that use [data types](/sql/types/) supported by Materialize.
 Attempts to create sources from publications which contain unsupported data types will fail with an error.
-- Tables replicated into Materialize should not be truncated.
+- **Truncation:** Tables replicated into Materialize should not be truncated.
 If a table is truncated while replicated, the whole source becomes inaccessible and will not produce any data until it is re-created.
+- **Resource usage:**
+    - During the initial table sync, **disk space** consumption may increase proportionally to the size of the upstream database before returning to a steady state.
+To profile disk usage, see [Troubleshooting](/ops/troubleshooting/#how-much-disk-space-is-materialize-using).
-- Since Postgres sources are materialized by default, Postgres table sources must be smaller than the available memory.
+    - Since Postgres sources are materialized by default, the replicated Postgres source tables must fit into **available memory**.

 ### Supported Postgres versions